idibidiart/react-native-grid/README.md

-# React Native Easy Grid 🐵
+# React Native Grid

-This is NOT-JUST-ANOTHER-GRID-LAYOUT library!
-We are trying to simplify flexbox with easier approach.
+Grid layout from NativeBase with some fixes

 ## Installation